ashwin-ramakrishnan/Fellowship_Acceptance/README.md

 # Introduction:

 XYZ is an online program which provides mentorship, career training and workshps, etc. to help job seekers land their dream job in tech.
-They admit candidates (fellows) into their program every two weeks into one of the following tracks / fields:
+XYZ admits candidates (fellows) into their program every two weeks into one of the following tracks / fields:

 1: Software Engineering
 2: Data